Jake-Ruston/JSONBrute/README.md

 - [x] Make a request to the given URL for each word
 - [x] Send the given data to the URL for each word
 - [x] Replace the FUZZ keyword with each word
+- [ ] Allow fields other than username/password to be used
 - [ ] Error checking
 	- [ ] URL given
 	- [ ] Data given